 The term “jerry-rigged” has already made it into both The American Heritage Dictionary of the English Language (4th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.) – without any warning labels.

-American Heritage says “jerry-rig” is an alteration of “jury-rig” influenced by “jerry-build.”
-Merriam-Webster’s says “jerry-rigged” is probably a blend of “jury-rigged” and “jerry-built.”
-Thus, language changes, for better or worse.
+American Heritage says the verb “jerry-rig” is an alteration of “jury-rig” influenced by “jerry-build.”
+Merriam-Webster’s says the participial adjective “jerry-rigged” is probably a blend of “jury-rigged” and “jerry-built.”
+Thus language changes.

 In fact, this “new” jury-rigged (or jerry-built) phrase isn’t all that new.
 It’s been with us for nearly half a century, according to Merriam-Webster’s, and means built in a crude or improvised manner.